-1. Define the Wildland-Urban Interface, focus on direct property boundaries with city vs timberlands and USFS

-2. Update Defensible Space Requirements and Adopt New Wildfire Resiliency Building Code Requirements;

-3. Use Forest stocking inventories and related data from cooperators to keep tabs on conditions.

-4. Implement Mitigation Measures on Critical Infrastructure, close to, and directly outside of the city limits

-5. Coordinate with the USFS, private landowners, ODF, and Deschutes Land Trust on future mitigation measures.
-The public entities that already have active ongoing mitigation measures in place can help accomplish wildfire mitigation adjacent to the city limits.
-The City of Sisters can participate in those same measures or mirror new similar procedures on its own to accomplish the same common goal of becoming a more wildfire resilient city.

-6. The city can continue to perform its own treatments on its own land south of the town and match and meet the same goals as its other neighboring stakeholders.
+- Define the Wildland-Urban Interface, focus on direct boundaries with city vs timberlands and USFS - Update Defensible Space Requirements and Adopt New Wildfire Resiliency Building Code - Use forest stocking inventories and related data from cooperators to keep tabs on conditions - Implement Mitigation Measures on Critical Infrastructure, close to, and directly outside of the city - Coordinate with the USFS, private landowners, ODF and Deschutes Land Trust on future mitigation measures.
+These public entities that already have active ongoing mitigation measures in place can help accomplish wildfire mitigation adjacent to the city limits.
+The City of Sisters can participate in those same measures or mirror new similar procedures on its own to accomplish the same common goal of becoming a more wildfire resilient city. - The city can continue to perform its own treatments on its own land south of the town and match and meet the same goals as its other neighboring stakeholders. - Additionally, Oregon Senate Bill 762 has similar directives of creating fire adaptive communities, promoting effective response to fires and maintaining a resilient landscape.
+The following table illustrates courses of action.

-Issue Recommendation Expected outcome Defensible Space Update defensible space requirements in the Sisters Development/Municipal Code Fuel reduction adjacent to all structures within city limits.
-Wildfire Zoning Adopt a wildfire hazard zone using criteria established by the Oregon Department of Forestry.
-Allows City to apply wildfire hazard mitigation building codes to specific lots of record Wildfire Resilient Building Codes Adopt a wildland-urban interface (WUI) code with wildfire hazard mitigation provisions for residential structures Gives City a new tool for improving wildfire resiliency with new development

-Defensible Space Update Defensible Space requirements to align with current science and best practices and expand the requirements to include the entire WUI area.
-Helps address wildfire risk to developed land within and adjacent to the city Fuel Reduction Work with private and public landowners to reduce fuels within the wildland-urban interface Provides fuel breaks that will help protect the existing stand Tree Selection Develop a list of acceptable trees that are ecologically fire resistant Prevents the spread of wildfire with the city stand
+Issue Recommendation Expected outcome Defensible Space Update defensible space requirements in the Sisters Development/Municipal Code • Fuel reduction adjacent to all structures in city limits.
+Wildfire Zoning Adopt a wildfire hazard zone using criteria established by Oregon Department of Forestry.
+Allows city to apply wildfire hazard mitigation building codes to lots Wildfire Resilient Building Codes Adopt a wildland-urban interface (WUI) code with wildfire hazard mitigation provisions for residential structures Gives city a new tool for improving wildfire resiliency with new development Defensible Space Update Defensible Space requirements to align with current science and best practices , expand the requirements to include the entire WUI area.
+Helps address wildfire risk to developed land within and adjacent to the city Fuel Reduction Work with private and public landowners to reduce fuels within the wildland-urban interface Provides fuel breaks that will help protect the existing stand Tree Selection Develop a list of acceptable trees that are ecologically fire resistant Prevents the spread of wildfire within the city